Young Seals Keep Getting Eels Stuck Up Their Noses, Confounding Scientists

-Young monk seals, an endangered species of seal native to the northwester Hawaiian islands, keep showing up with eels stuck in their nasal cavities, and biologists aren’t sure why, CNN is reporting.
+Young monk seals, an endangered species of seal native to the northwestern Hawaiian islands, keep showing up with eels stuck in their nasal cavities — and biologists aren’t sure why, CNN is reporting.

 On Monday, the Hawaiian Monk Seal Research Program posted a rather uncomfortable photo on their Facebook page, showing a juvenile monk seal with an eel lodged up his nose.
-It’s the same image that is the feature image for this article.

-“Mondays…it might not have been a good one for you but it had to have been better than an eel in your nose.
+“Mondays… it might not have been a good one for you but it had to have been better than an eel in your nose.
 We have reported on this phenomenon before which was first noted a few years back.
 We have now found juvenile seals with eels stuck in their noses on multiple occasions.
 In all cases the eel was successfully removed and the seals were fine.
 The eels, however, did not make it.”

 As mentioned in the Facebook post, this is at once not a new phenomenon, nor is it limited to the animal who happened to be photographed that day.
 In fact, the matter of eels inserting themselves into the pinnipeds’ nasal cavities is confusing the marine biologists who are trying to save the endangered animals.